-The Loan Agreement, as amended by the Deferral Agreement, the First Amendment, and the Second Amendment, provides for monthly cash interest-only payments following the funding date of each respective tranche and continuing thereafter through December 31, 2022 to the extent that the Company does not borrow any part of the Second Tranche or June 30, 2023 if the Company has borrowed some or all of the Second Tranche.
+The Loan Agreement provides for monthly cash interest-only payments following the funding date of each respective tranche and continuing thereafter through December 31, 2022, to the extent that the Company does not borrow any part of the Second Tranche, or June 30, 2023 if the Company has borrowed some or all of the Second Tranche.
+The Term Loan is subject to a floating per annum interest rate equal to the greater of (a) 0.50% above the Prime Rate (as defined in the Loan Agreement) or (b) 3.75%.
 Following the interest-only period, the outstanding Term Loan balance will be payable in (i) 37 consecutive monthly payments (or 31 if the Company borrows under the Second Tranche) after the end of the interest-only period and continuing on the same day of each month thereafter, in amounts that would fully amortize such Term Loan balance, as of the first business day of the first month following the amended interest-only period, over the repayment period, plus (ii) monthly payments of accrued but unpaid interest.

-The Second Amendment amended the Second Tranche Final Payment due on the maturity date, which payments shall include all outstanding principal and all accrued unpaid interest and an end of term payment totaling (x) 6.0% of the original funded principal amount of the First Tranche, and (y) 4.0% of the total original funded principal amount under the Second Tranche if the Company does borrow under the Second Tranche (the Supplemental Final Payment).
-The Second Amendment also amended the prepayment amounts, so that the Company may prepay amounts outstanding under the Term Loan at any time provided certain notification conditions are met, in which case, all outstanding principal plus accrued and unpaid interest, the Supplemental Final Payment, a prepayment fee of 1% or 2% of the principal amount of the first and second tranches, and any bank expenses become due and payable.
+The final payment is due on the maturity date and includes all outstanding principal plus accrued unpaid interest and an end of term payment totaling (x) 6.0% of the original funded principal amount of the First Tranche, and (y) 4.0% of the original funded principal amount under the Second Tranche if the Company does borrow under the Second Tranche (the Supplemental Final Payment).
+The Company may prepay amounts outstanding under the Term Loan at any time provided certain notification conditions are met, in which case, all outstanding principal plus accrued and unpaid interest, the Supplemental Final Payment, a prepayment fee of 1% or 2% of the principal amount of the First and Second Tranches, and any bank expenses become due and payable.